Deducteam/Logipedia/docs/export/apropos.md

+---
+layout: default
-# Exporting proofs from Logipedia to systems
+title: Exporting proofs from Logipedia to various systems
+---
 Exporting proofs in Logipedia requires first to translate your proofs in a very weak logic called STTfa.
 Once expressed in this logic, a proof can be exported to any system supported by Logipedia.